-Here’s an example of what I currently see in manuscripts, something random that I’ve written:
+Here’s an example of what to avoid in action writing.
+This is just something random that I’ve written:

 “Jeez!
 You scared me,” Anne said.
 Howard was standing in the kitchen, holding a butcher knife.

-In this snippet, we get Anne’s reaction to Howard first, then we finally figure out what the reaction means: Howard is standing in the kitchen with a butcher knife.
+In this example of action writing, we get Anne’s reaction to Howard first, then we finally figure out what the reaction means: Howard is standing in the kitchen with a butcher knife.

 Now, I know that some people like to build suspense by giving a reader the reaction, then making them wait for the big reveal of what the stimulus is.
 This fails more often than it works because of the aforementioned confusion.
 And you’re likely going to reveal what caused the reaction within a sentence or two anyway, so is the payoff of withholding really worth it?